SethMMorton/natsort/README.rst

 12-5-2012 v.
 2.1.0
 ''''''''''''''''''

-    - Reorganized package
+    - Reorganized package.
-    - Now using a platform independent shell script generator (entry_points from distribute)
+    - Now using a platform independent shell script generator (entry_points from distribute).
-    - Can now execute natsort from command line with ``python -m natsort`` as well
+    - Can now execute natsort from command line with ``python -m natsort`` as well.

 11-30-2012 v.
 2.0.2
 '''''''''''''''''''

-    - Added the use_2to3 option to setup.py
+    - Added the use_2to3 option to setup.py.
-    - Added distribute_setup.py to the distribution
+    - Added distribute_setup.py to the distribution.
-    - Added dependency to the argparse module (for python2.6)
+    - Added dependency to the argparse module (for python2.6).

 11-21-2012 v.
 2.0.1
 '''''''''''''''''''

-    - Reorganized directory structure
+    - Reorganized directory structure.
-    - Added tests into the natsort.py file iteself
+    - Added tests into the natsort.py file iteself.

 11-16-2012, v.
 2.0.0
 ''''''''''''''''''''

-    - Updated sorting algorithm to support floats (including exponentials) and basic version number support
+    - Updated sorting algorithm to support floats (including exponentials) and basic version number support.
-    - Added better README documentation
+    - Added better README documentation.
-    - Added doctests
+    - Added doctests.